 (4) Form 04AF001E, Resource Family Application, is completed and signed;

-(1) a DHS foster care maintenance payment; or
+(1) an OKDHS foster care maintenance payment; or

-(2) a money payment that the child is eligible for, instead of the foster care maintenance payment, when the child lived continuously for at least nine months with the kinship applicant.
+(2) a money payment that the child is eligible for, instead of the foster care maintenance payment, when the child lived with the kinship applicant continuously for at least twelve months.